t0kenz/DAT255/Documents/Reflections/Individual/August/reflections.md

 My learning objectives for the next week are:

-I will attempt to work more incrementally and not worry too much about the end result until it's necessary.
+Until now I may have been too worried about the implementation details.
+I will attempt to work more incrementally and not think too much about the end result until it's necessary.
 This includes using placeholders when appropriate and pushing often to our repo.

 # Week 6